Bonidia/Bonidia/README.md

 ⭐ Our BioAutoML project received third place in the ARTUR ZIVIANI THESIS AWARD (SBCAS), being chosen among the best theses in computing applied to health in Brazil, 2024.

 ⭐ BioPrediction received second place in the Scientific Initiation Competition (SBCAS), being chosen among the best works in computing applied to health in Brazil, 2024.

+⭐ InteliGente – Finalist – Global Innovation Challenge 2024 (Social Shifters), recognized for innovative solutions with social impact (Among thousands of projects).
+Sponsored by JPMorganChase, the challenge offers awards up to USD 3,000 for outstanding innovation.

 ⭐ InteliGente has been selected for the next phase of the LED Prize 2025 (chosen from a total of 2,041 entries), an initiative by Globo and the Roberto Marinho Foundation, which aims to recognize innovative initiatives that are driving transformations in Brazilian education.